uwegeercken/datagenerator2/README.md

 ### Random Dates
 This generator (type=randomdate) allows to generate dates.
 The options for this type of generator allow to specify a minimum and maximun year, as well as the output format for the generated value.
+If the outputType=long then the date is output as the equivalent long value in milliseconds.

 #### Available options:
 | Option     | Description                                                 | Data Type | Default    |